 One-to-one meetings are very valuable too.
 When we’re working in the virtual realm, it becomes even more important to ensure you utilize a human-to-human approach to measuring feedback.
 Establishing regular one-to-one meetings with employees is a great way not only to ask for specific information and details, it’s also an opportunity to build trust and encourage honest conversation.
 Plus, it can go a long way in helping employees feel connected to other people, and that their thoughts and experiences actually matter to management.

 There are a ton of different tools you can use to capture and analyze the more objective behavioral aspects of the employee experience.
-The market for tracking performance, productivity and HR metrics is especially crowded, which means you have a lot of choice.
+The market for employee performance KPIs, productivity and HR metrics is especially crowded, which means you have a lot of choice.
 Employee work hours, overtime, capacity and activity can even be captured automatically by apps like Timely, helping companies protect against employee burnout, review workloads, identify poor work/life balance and ensure work hour compliance.
 Together with employee testimony, this data provides a much richer account of how individual employees are actually managing their work – like whether they are working longer, logging off later, working overtime, managing too many tasks or taking longer to complete standard tasks.

 You might also want to have a look at employee engagement tech.
 Tools like Culture Amp let you map the sentiment of employee survey responses in a score-based heat map, bringing a more metric approach to qualitative insights.
 Peakon is another great example, providing the ability to score individual employee engagement as well as well as give pointers on how managers can respond to insights.